william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 Important QA note: The parent sync can succeed while the entry batch sync fails.
 Check both log entries.

-## LiveLabs Page 400 Behavior
+## LiveLabs Landing Page Behavior

-Page 400 should support two entry paths:
+The **LiveStack Landing Page** should support two entry paths:

 - Normal LiveStack ID
 - LiveStack Event code

 When loaded by LiveStack ID:

-- Page 400 should show the normal LiveStack values.
+- The page should show the normal LiveStack values.
 - The content section should show the normal active LiveStack entries.

 When loaded by LiveStack Event code:

-- Page 400 should resolve the event code to the parent LiveStack Event.
+- The page should resolve the event code to the parent LiveStack Event.
 - Event title and override fields should replace the normal LiveStack values when provided.
 - If an override field is blank, the normal LiveStack value should display.
 - The content section should only show entries with active mapped workshop event codes.